 If you don’t find a cosigner or have equity to borrow against, you might consider borrowing money from family or close friends.
 It’s hard to bring personal relationships into financial matters, but if they are confident in your reasoning for a loan, then you may want to seek their help.
 If you decide to do this, you should try to make it as formal as possible to avoid any problems.

 Set out terms from the outset so that if problems arise, you know how to handle the situation.
-This means writing an agreement with the loan term, and of course, always paying back on time — you don’t want to ruin your relationships because of financial disputes.
+This means writing an agreement with the loan terms, and of course, always make payments on time—you don’t want to ruin your relationships because of financial disputes.

-Credit unions, in general, are nonprofit organizations that offer similar services as commercial banks, with the main difference being that they are owned by members — and not shareholders seeking to make a profit.
-Typically, credit unions are open to new members and are willing to lend money, even if the member has a bad credit history.
+Credit unions, in general, are nonprofit organizations that offer similar services as commercial banks, with the main difference being that they are owned by members—and not shareholders seeking to make a profit.
+Credit unions are normally open to new members and are willing to lend money, even if the member has a bad credit history.